open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### Span operations

-With the exception of the function to retrieve the `Span`'s `SpanContext` and recording status, none of the below may be called after the `Span` is finished.
+With the exception of the function to retrieve the `Span`'s identifiers and recording status, none of the below may be called after the `Span` is finished.

-#### Get Context

-The Span interface MUST provide:

-- An API that returns the `SpanContext` for the given `Span`.
-The returned value may be used even after the `Span` is finished.
-The returned value MUST be the same for the entire Span lifetime.
-This MAY be called `GetContext`.

 #### IsRecording